norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

-* **Compound Symmetry** or **Exchangeable** The simplest covariance structure that includes correlated errors is compound symmetry (CS).
+* **Compound Symmetry** or **Exchangeable:** The simplest covariance structure that includes correlated errors is compound symmetry (CS).
 Here we see correlated errors between individuals, and note that these correlations are presumed to be the same for each pair of responses, namely $\rho$.

 $$
 \sigma_{\epsilon}^{2}